stefanbobrowski/ItemShop/README.md

+# ItemShop
-# ItemShop by Stefan Bobrowski
+by Stefan Bobrowski

-Sample shopping cart app.
+A shopping cart app for a sample store.
 Made with angularjs.

 As seen here: http://stefanbobrowski.com/ItemShop

 Instructions:

 1.)
-Download Zip, extract <br />
+Download Zip, extract
 2.)
 Open up index.html in your browser